minglwang/Data_Mining/README.md

 </center>

-Another commonly used method is toto "fill in", or impute the missing data, e.g., with the sample mean values of the variable.
+Another commonly used method is to "fill in", or impute the missing data, e.g., with the sample mean values of the variable.
 Rubin (1987) argued that repeating imputation even a few times (5 or less) enormously improves the quality of estimation.
 A better yet more complicated way is to used the available record to compute the distance bettween two records.

 There also other approaches, e.g. **interpolation** use the complete samples, or **generative approaches** like the expectation-maximization (**EM**) algorithm.